Rasweb/Rasweb/README.md

 Github Pages:
 https://rasweb.github.io/

-These are the group projects I been working on:
+These are the group projects I have done:

 NodeJs, Express and MongoDB.
 https://github.com/julialotta/MI-Kvitter.git